 Being a mobile retailer is a great way to sell products and services on the go.
-You can set up a stall at local events or in busy areas and sell your goods to customers.
+You can set up a stall at local events or in busy areas and sell your in-demand goods to customers.
 Maybe you can start a health foods store on wheels.
 This is a great business model for people who are good at sales and marketing.

 How Can a Small Business Owner Avoid Paying Credit Card Fees?